The Short Answer

 Structures work automatically

-When Pulse extracts a task, it doesn't just list it — it creates a tracked item with an owner, a deadline, and a place on a structured board.
-When it detects a decision, it logs it so nobody re-debates it next week.
+When Pulse extracts a task, it creates a tracked item with an owner, a deadline, and a structured board entry.
+When it detects a decision, it logs it.
 When it spots a lead, it sets a follow-up reminder.
+No manual entry required.

 Zero behavior change